Explaining the term SOA governance

 f) Monitoring the performance of services: The significance of the service downtime or underperformance may be severe due to the service composition.
 Thus, action may be taken instantly when the problem takes place by monitoring the service performance and availability.

-List out the benefits of the cloud architecture.
+Explain the business benefits included in the cloud architecture.

 18,76,764